 Terminal hair provides thicker coverage, creating a denser appearance than fine vellus hair, even though vellus follicle count can be quite high.

 In androgenetic alopecia (male or female pattern hair loss), some terminal scalp hairs can miniaturize into finer, shorter, vellus-like hairs.
-Under all other circumstances, a terminal hair stays a terminal hair.
+Outside of hair loss conditions like these, a terminal hair generally stays a terminal hair.
 Terminal hair follicles can reach deeper under the skin than vellus hairs.

 Vellus Hair Vs. Terminal Hair Comparison Table